ccweerasinghe1994/The-Ultimate-React-Study-2024/docs/13 - Custom Hooks, Refs, and More State/readme.md

 For further details, you can refer to the official React documentation [here](https://react.dev/reference/react).
 ## 003 The Rules of Hooks in Practice

+in a early return or a conditional statement, you can't use hooks, because it will break the order of hooks.

 ## 004 More Details of useState

 ## 005 Initializing State With a Callback (Lazy Initial State)